 Metals for diamonds graded D through J

 All things being equal for diamonds on the D-to-Z scale, the less color the stone has the more valuable it is.
 Diamonds graded D-E-F on the GIA color scale are considered colorless, and a white metal—platinum or white-gold engagement ring setting is the ideal choice to emphasize their beauty.
 Diamonds graded G through J are in the near-colorless range, with an almost imperceptible hint of yellow.
-They, too, are good candidates for a white metal.
+They, too, are good candidates for a platinum or white gold ring setting.

 If you choose another color of metal or opt for a two-tone ring to create contrast, the prongs that hold the diamond should be a white metal like white gold or platinum.
 Yellow gold prongs could impart some yellow color to the diamond, making your colorless or near-colorless stone look like it has a different color grade.